iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > This app is too difficult to use for such a life threatening issue.
 It needs to be more intuitive before the public will actually begin using this app.
 It is should be easy to use by those who are not comfortable with technology, yet I am very comfortable with technology and the app took a while to figure out Please do something to make this better<br> :date: __2020-11-23 16:56:58__

-> major power consumption issues. had to uninstall it because I couldn't use my phone normally without having to charge in the middle of the day, and I only really text on an average day. also noticed my phone was running very hot constantly when I had the app installed. this is something we definitely need, but please optimize it so it doesn't make my phone unusable.<br> :date: __2020-11-19 19:11:35__

 #### 1-star reviews